 I first came across Dana Fuchs around 2003 when her album Lonely For A Lifetime came out.
 And when I listened to it, I became a fan!
 Her raspy voice singing sad songs of love and loss ran familiarly in the same vein as Janis Joplin.
-Which is ironic because it was when she was doing the Off-Broadway musical Love Janis that I actually saw her perform live and I have to say, it’s the way you have to see this woman perform!
+Ironic thing is it’s when she’s doing the Off-Broadway musical Love Janis that I actually see her perform live.
+And I have to say, it’s the way you have to see this woman perform!

 Some people might recognize her from the “Across The Universe” movie where she played the wild child character of Sadie which I feel helped her career, but where she really got schooled and became the singer songwriter she is was when she got the hell out of Florida and made her way to New York City!

 Fuchs covers two tracks, previously done by two of her idols, Redding’s “Nobody’s Fault But Mine” and a stripped-down take of Cash’s “Ring of Fire” which totally kicks ass!
 I suggest you take a listen to this album because the originals are even better!
-This album was recorded in Memphis, need I say more?
+Lastly, she records the album in Memphis, need I say more?
 Nope!